facebook/docusaurus/website/docs/docusaurus-core.md

 ### `useBaseUrlUtils` {#useBaseUrlUtils}

 Sometimes `useBaseUrl` is not good enough.
-This hook return additional utils related to your site's base url.
+This hook return additional utils related to your site's base URL.

 - `withBaseUrl`: useful if you need to add base URLs to multiple URLs at once.